cloudlinux/cloudlinux-doc/docs/limits/README.md

 #### Checking personal users disk cache (If lveinfo shows memory usage but there are no processes there)

 If you see no processes under some user, but lve manager keeps telling it is using some memory, then most probably memory is taken by users disk cache.
-To check personal users disk cache (if lveinfo shows memory usage but not processes there) for CloudLinux 6:
+To check personal users disk cache (if lveinfo shows memory usage but not processes there) for CloudLinux OS Shared 6:

 <div class="notranslate">